Testing traps to control lovely but destructive lionfish

 The small amount of unwanted “bycatch” should help win approval if people try to create what would be one of a handful of U.S. trap fisheries, said author Holden Harris of the University of Florida’s Institute of Food and Agriculture Sciences.

-Results with the popup trap compare favorably to the best current commercial fishery cited in the most recent federal bycatch report — a longline fishery that logged 1.8 million pounds of bycatch to 9.7 million pounds of target species.
+Results with the popup trap compare favorably to the best current commercial fishery cited in the most recent federal bycatch report — a longline fishery that logged 1.8 million pounds (816,500 kilograms) of bycatch to 9.7 million pounds (4.4 million kilograms) of target species.

 Gittings, science director for NOAA’s National Marine Sanctuary Program, said he got the idea years ago after watching video about lionfish and lobster traps.
 “I noticed there were some lionfish inside the traps but a lot more outside the traps, hovering around,” he said.